Welcome to the tenor sax review section.

 To be sure, its jazz credentials are as impeccable as the alto's - and

-Rock 'n Roll might roll without a tenor sax, but it wouldn't rock much
+Rock 'n Roll might rock without a tenor sax, but it wouldn't roll much

 - and yet the tenor just doesn't seem to have made the same impact as